keerthijeevan/MARVEL_LEVEL_0/README.md

 ## Steps Performed

+- Steps Performed (Directly on GitHub)

-- Opened the given GitHub repository.
+- Opened the given repository on GitHub.

-- Forked the repository to create a personal copy.
+- Forked the repository to create a personal copy in my GitHub account.

-- Cloned the forked repository into local system (optional step if you did).
+- Opened the required file in the forked repository.

+- Edited the code directly on GitHub using the **Edit (✏️)** option.

-- Made necessary code corrections/changes.
+- Made the necessary corrections/changes in the file.

-- Committed the changes.
+- Committed the changes using a commit message.

-- Pushed changes to forked repository.
+- Used the **Contribute → Open Pull Request** option.

-- Created a Pull Request (PR) to the main/original repository.
+- Created a Pull Request (PR) to the original repository.

-- Submitted PR for review and merge.
+- Submitted the pull request for review and merge by the repository maintainer.
 ---
 <img width="1919" height="1075" alt="Screenshot 2026-02-13 221654" src="https://github.com/user-attachments/assets/3a6e34b4-ee18-4218-aad2-b23a2f9b4022" />